 The conference budget directed the transfer of \$550.0 million from the Commonwealth Stabilization Fund to the General Fund to support the appropriated spending.
 The Governor vetoed \$576.6 million in appropriations and transfers.
 He also vetoed the transfer from the Stabilization Fund, as rainy day funds were not necessary at the reduced spending level.
 The Legislature overrode many of the line item and transfer vetoes as discussed above.
-To date the Stabilization Fund transfer has not been overridden.
-Including supplemental appropriations to date, \$657.4 million of fiscal 2007 appropriations and General Fund transfers are unsupported by budgeted revenue and other sources.
+To date the Stabilization Fund transfer veto has not been overridden.
+On October 5, 2006 the Governor vetoed provisions of a supplemental appropriations bill that would have transferred \$450 million from the Stabilization Fund.